Abdominal or pelvic radiotherapy side effects: diarrhoea

 You may find that you need to have your bowels open very often.
 You may also have to go several times before you feel the bowel is empty.
 Anti diarrhoea medicines can help.
 Doing regular pelvic floor exercises can also help.
 You can practice holding on to your stool to build up the amount the bowel can hold.

 A physiotherapist or community continence adviser can give you advice and information about dealing with diarrhoea or other bowel problems.
 You can get details of your nearest continence clinic or adviser from the Bladder and Bowel Foundation.
+A continence adviser can also supply you with pads if you need them.

 You can get a card if you want to go to the toilet more often, or feel that you can’t wait when you do want to go.
 You can show the card to staff in shops or pubs etc. It allows you to use their toilets, without them asking awkward questions.
 You can get the cards from Disability Rights UK or the Bladder and Bowel Foundation.
 They also have a map of all the public toilets in the UK.
+Disability Rights UK can also give you a key for disabled access toilets so that you don't have to ask for a key when you are out.

 There is information about coping with diarrhoea in the section about coping physically with cancer.
 The Pelvic Radiation Disease Association offers information and support to people who have long term bowel problems following radiotherapy for bowel cancer, prostate cancer, womb or cervical cancer.